desdai/SciEvent/README.md

 Note that the blank entries means there is no such argument, we enforce such empty arguments to maintain structured format.

+We also provide raw abstracts we used, they are in SciEvent_data/raw/raw_abstracts folder.
 ## [DEGREE](https://github.com/PlusLabNLP/DEGREE/tree/master)

 The following code assume your path at the repo's root ```./SciEvent```